I have lost confidence in myself and doubt my own judgement. How can I rebuild it?

 This is a common question from my clients, and it can be a tough one because, hey, what on earth is confidence anyway?
 What it means for me will be quite different to what it means for you.

-Well, the good news is that confidence isn’t random — there is a pattern to the traits that work together to generate it.
-These come up time and time again.
-Even better news is that you can easily identify which one you may need to work on.
+The good news is that confidence isn’t random — there is a pattern to the traits that work together to generate it.
+These come up time and time again, and they are courage, consistency, and composure.
+Even better news is that you can easily identify which one needs attention, and then work to strengthen it to improve your overall confidence.

 It was a particular encounter this summer that made me realise that these elements alternate.
 They come and go in a confidence cycle.
 And given that I love a pun, you will appreciate my joy in reporting that this lightbulb moment happened whilst riding my bike.

 Ultra racing is all about reducing stoppage time.
 So after a quick exchange about dynamo lights (yes, really), I took the obligatory proof-of-checkpoint-selfie, rearranged my already-chafing shorts, and got ready to go.
-And then he hit me:
+And then he hit me with this casual yet crushing observation:

 I say hit because the effect on me was more like a physical blow.